OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/multiaccountlinking/README.txt

 accounts to one identity.

-This sample is based on a common use case in the insurance industry, where a company (Example.com) employs agents to sell policies to their customers.
-Most of their agents are also insured customers.
+This sample is based on a common use case in the insurance industry, where a company (Example.com) employs agents to sell policies to their insured customers.
+Most of their agents are also insured.
 These different roles are sometimes known as the multi-account linking conundrum.

 With minor changes, this sample works for other use cases.
 For example, you may have a hospital that employs doctors who